aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

   - do NOT update to the latest firewall AMI - see the the last bullet in section [5.1.
 Accelerator Design Constraints / Decisions](#51-accelerator-design-constraints--decisions)
   - do NOT update the `organization-admin-role` - see bullet 2 in section [2.2.6.
 Other](#226-other)
   - do NOT update account-keys (i.e. existing installations cannot change the internal values to `management` from `master`)
+  - do NOT make changes outside those required for the upgrade (those stated in the release notes or found through the comparison with the sample config file(s)).
+Customers wishing to change existing Accelerator configuration should either do so before their upgrade, ensuring a clean/successful state machine execution, or after a successful upgrade.
 - The Accelerator name and prefix **_CANNOT_** be changed after the initial installation
 - Customers which customized any of the Accelerator provided default configuration files (SCPs, rsyslog config, ssm-documents, iam-policies, etc.) must manually merge the latest Accelerator provided updates with deployed customizations:
   - it is important customers assess the new defaults and integrate them into their custom configuration, or Accelerator functionality could break or Accelerator deployed features may be unprotected from modification